TCLamnidis/AdmixturePlotter/README.md

 ```
 This will create a figure named **CVErrorBoxPlot.png**.

-# AdmixturePlotter.perK.R
+# AdmixturePlotter.R
 This is a script to plot ADMIXTURE output for multiple K values.
+It uses a correlation matrix between different components across
-The expected input file is a space separated compound dataset of all
+sequential K values to (attempt to) correctly assign consistent colours across Ks.
+The expected input file is a space separated compound
-the results per component per K, with labelling of individual and population name.
+dataset of all the results per component per K, with labelling of individual and population name.
 Once again, a header is expected.
-Each line
+Each
-correctponds to one individual.
+line correctponds to one individual.
 The first two columns correspont to the Individual ID and population respectively.
-The rest of the columns
+The rest of the
-correspond to components within each ADMIXTURE run to be plotted, with `2:1` corresponding the component 1 of the K=2 run, `2:2` the
-second component of that run, `3:1` the first component of the K=3 ADMIXTURE run, etc.
+columns correspond to components within each ADMIXTURE run to be plotted, with `2:1` corresponding the component 1 of the K=2 run, `2:2` the second component of that run, `3:1` the first component of the K=3 ADMIXTURE run, etc.

 Example input for K=2 to 5, for 5 individuals:
 ```